ukmadlz/ghost-on-bluemix/README.md

 `cf push`

-Now you have a working version of @TryGhost running on [IBM Bluemix](https://www.bluemix.net).
+Now you have a working version of https://github.com/TryGhost/Ghost/ running on [IBM Bluemix](https://www.bluemix.net).

 ## Setting up your administrator

-Once you have a working version of @TryGhost you will need to create an Admin user to start creating posts and managing the blog.
+Once you have a working version of https://github.com/TryGhost/Ghost/ you will need to create an Admin user to start creating posts and managing the blog.
 You will need to go to your application on [IBM Bluemix](https://www.bluemix.net) with the following path `<route to applitions>/ghost/setup` and follow the on screen prompts.

 ## Disabling Deployment Tracking

-For manual deploys, deployment tracking can be disabled by removing require("cf-deployment-tracker-client").track(); from the end of the app.js main server file.
+For manual deploys, deployment tracking can be disabled by removing require("cf-deployment-tracker-client").track(); from the end of the `index.js` main server file.

 ## License